dair-ai/Prompt-Engineering-Guide/README.md

 # Prompt Engineering Guide

 This repo contains a guide for learning about prompt engineering.
-It includes several materials, examples, papers, examples, etc. Recommended for NLP/ML practitioner and students.
+It includes several materials, examples, papers, examples, etc. Recommended for NLP/ML practitioners and students.

 ## Blogs